 One of the exciting things about the digital workplace and the “future of work” is that it is still evolving.
 We still have much to learn, and that’s why it’s so fascinating to hear from many of those working in the field.

-Here are five things we’ve learnt from the some of the episodes so far.
+Here are five things we’ve learned from the some of the episodes so far.

 1. Some management processes can be delivered via an app

 Artificial intelligence and automation are changing digital workplace processes – and in the very near future robots will also be increasingly prevalent.
 This raises many questions, including exactly how far automation can go.
 Could you be managed by a robot or an algorithm?

 In our fascinating episode “My new boss is a robot”, we heard from Dan O’Hara, then SVP Digital Workplace at Avanade.
 To get a glimpse of what the future of work might look like, Dan decided to become a part-time driver for Uber as this was the current closest experience to having a “robo-boss” he could find.

 In his two months doing this, Dan had no interaction with any human beings from Uber.
 His onboarding and ongoing daily instructions were via firstly a website and then an app, although there were options to meet other drivers and people from Uber.

 Interestingly, Dan thoroughly enjoyed the experience.
 He found he didn’t miss being told what to do next and was able to rely fully on the app to deliver satisfaction rates and advice on where to drive.
 It seems that some management processes can indeed successfully be managed via automation and happily experienced through an app.

 2. A spirit of experimentation can drive digital transformation